- 11 to 13 hours (Approx.)

 One of America's most recognizable historical and political symbols is also the home and office of the President of the United States.

-Stop At: National Air and Space Museum, Washington DC, District of Columbia
+Stop At: National Air and Space Museum, Washington DC, DC 20560

 The most popular of the Smithsonian museums features the Wright Brothers' 1903 Flyer and Lindbergh's Spirit of St. Louis.